 Trend recognition systems rely on the highest level of designer knowledge.
 Expert coding systems are established, generally based on some explicit or implicit theory of the subject matter.
 Categories in the coding schema are exhaustive and mutually exclusive, and the expert coders must make key decisions about where items are to fall.
 An important example is the tabulation of a country's economic output by sector.
 Economists must maintain consistent coding categories that are exhaustive and mutually exclusive.
 When the economy develops in a manner that requires new categories, experts must ensure compatibility by re-coding previous information according to the newly designed categories.
 Otherwise it will seem as if there is an explosion of new economic activity when the categories are added.
 A great variety of economic statistics are designed to allow comparisons over time, and the designers of these systems, such as the US Bureau of the Census or the Bureau of Labor Statistics, are loathe to revise their categories.
 Since they are careful to revise them only when necessary (and to conduct careful studies to note the measurement-induced changes in the trends they seek to trace), users can safely use these data series to analyze trends over time.

 Parallel trend recognition systems are trend recognition systems in which the same indexing system is used for several different arenas-as, for example, when media coverage and congressional hearings are coded according to the same policy content system.
 While it is common in full text databases to be able to search across databases using the same or similar keywords, we have discussed above how these full text searches can often err on the side of including cases that are only tangentially related to the topic searched for.
 In our databases, we used the same coding process to code congressional hearings, statutes, CQ Almanac stories, and entries in the New York Times Index.
 Therefore, common analyses can be done comparing these disparate data sources.
-Table 2-6 summarizes the differences in various types of information systems.
+Table 2.6 summarizes the differences in various types of information systems.

-Table 2-6.
-Types of Information Systems
+(Refer to Table 2.6 Types of Information Systems)

-Purpose of the System Substantive Base of the Initial Indexing System Example Information Retrieval Low THOMAS, other key-word based systems Pattern Recognition Medium Nominate Trend Recognition High, in one issue-area CPI, other economic indicators Parallel Trend Recognition High, in many issue-areas Policy Agendas Project that comprise the Policy Agendas Project are the best available for the purposes that we use them for in this book.
+Information systems designed for one purpose are not normally adaptable for other purposes.
+That is, a retrieval system is not easily adaptable to follow trends.
+Similarly, trend systems are not always the best devices for retrieving information.
+We believe that the data sets that comprise the Policy Agendas Project are the best available for the purposes that we use them for in this book.
 They are specifically designed to allow for parallel trend recognition, and the textual summaries that are included as parts of each record also allow users to conduct key-word searches.
 Of course, for some uses, a full text keyword search is what is needed, and for some uses our particular topic coding system will not be appropriate.